ziflex/piperline/README.md

 ```

-**Note: In order to run the pipeline second time you must wait for the completion of the previous one.**
+**Note: In order to execute the pipeline second time you must wait for the completion of the previous execution.**

 ### Manual error emitting